artcom/Zerseher/README.md

-Torn eye effect used in the new Zerseher.
+Torn eye effect used in the new Zerseher, 2014.

 # Zerseher
 The Zerseher is a pioneering interactive installation created by Joachim Sauter & Dirk Lüsebrink in 1990.